 Anna works with individuals on a variety of issues (outlined below) and has published articles on areas relating to attachment, behaviour and discipline and the parent/child relationship.
 Anna has presented at seminars and workshops around the country.

-For a number of years Anna was on the expert panel for the largest and popular parenting magazine, Littlies, as the child, adolescent and adult therapist.
-Anna has also been a guest on TVNZ and TV3 where she discussed topics such as sleep and behaviour.
-Anna has also published articles on parenting in New Zealand and overseas publications.
+Anna appears weekly on her Drive Thru Therapy segment on The Hits with Stace and Flynny.
+For a number of years Anna was also on the expert panel for the largest and popular parenting magazine, Littlies, as their child, adolescent and adult therapist.
+Anna has also been a guest on TVNZ and TV3 where she discussed topics such as sleep and behaviour and published articles on parenting in New Zealand and overseas publications.

 Anna utilises a collaborative approach and works with clients on a number of issues ranging from:

 - Infant and child sleep issues

 - Children’s behavioural issues (both at home and at school)